High Quality Links purple

 Ahref Dashboard

-Once you’ve determined that your target resource page is relevant and has a high DR score, have a look at its content and assess whether you have—or can create—content that would be an improvement or adds additional value.
+Once you’ve determined that your target resource page is relevant and has a high DR score, review its content and assess whether you have or can create content that would improve it or add additional value.

 Nutshell